 - Knight Templar - humans on the planet Ebon are the followers of the Church of the Angered Christ and believe that all aliens must be exterminated.
 They have devoted all their efforts into building the most powerful force in the galaxy and bred soldiers specialized in killing and torturing aliens.
 The Empire was forced to quarantine Ebon lest all alien races would band together against them.

-- Non-Mammal Mammaries: Czygu have these, being insectoid and all that.
+- Non-Mammal Mammaries - Zzygou have these, being insectoid and all that.
 Justified: after one removes her spacesuit, we find out those are her pseudopodii.

-- Shout Out - Kim Ohara is named after Kim O'Hara, the protagonist of Rudyard Kipling's novel Kim.
+- Kim O'hara is named after the protagonist of Rudyard Kipling's novel Kim.

 - Stealth in Space - averted with the crew in Cripples being forced to use natural obstacles such as asteroids to hide from automated warships.